tobias-z/soft-databases/assignment-3/README.md

   iv.
 Cluster balancer: A mechanism that redistributes data inside the cluster to ensure that it is distributed equally among the shards.

 ![Structure](https://i.imgur.com/AfX86T8.png)

+### c) Explain architecture of sharding in mongoDB?

+In mongodb, a sharded cluster is made of 3 parts:
+Shards - A shard contains a subset of the cluster’s data.

+Mongos - Mongos is the part that handles the queries from the client applications, both read and write.
+It delegates the requests from the client to the correct shards and aggregates the response from the shards into a response that gets returned to the client.
+In other words the client connects to the mongos instead of the individual shards.

+Config servers - These are the authoritative source of sharding metadata.
+This metadata reflects the state and organization of the sharded data.
+This means that all the lists of sharded collections, routing information etc. is stored in these config servers.